mikepal2/snap-cli/README.md

 }
 ```

+**Required options**

 Required options must be specified on the command line; otherwise, the program will show an error and display the command help.
 Method parameters that have default values (as in the examples above) are, by default, translated into options that are not required, while those without default values are always translated into required options.
+You may force option to be required using `required` parameter of the attribute.

 **Option name convention**
 - If option name is not explicitly specified in the attribute, or attribute is ommitted, the  name of the parameter will be implicitly used.
 - The option name is automatically prepended with a single dash (`-`) if it consists of a single letter, or with two dashes (`--`) if it is longer, unless it already starts with a dash.
+- Options may have [aliases](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#aliases).
+These are usually short forms that are easier to type or alternate spellings of a word.
+- Option names and aliases are [case-sensitive](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#case-sensitivity).
+If you want your CLI to be case insensitive, define aliases for the various casing alternatives.

 **What do we have so far?**